Garen Wintemute M.D., M.P.H.

 Hillary Gonzales M.P.H.Hilary Gonzales, M.P.H.

-Hilary Gonzales creates and disseminates public education materials on firearm injury research, with a special emphasis on curricula to train clinicians in firearm injury prevention and outreach efforts with firearm owners.
-She studied public health with a concentration on trauma-informed care for community violence prevention and reducing health disparities.
+In her work with the BulletPoints Project, Gonzales creates and disseminates public education materials on firearm injury research, with a special emphasis on curricula to train clinicians in firearm injury prevention and outreach efforts with firearm owners.

 Stephanie Ha, Project Policy AnalystStephanie Ha, B.S.